 You need powerful free-radical scavengers to combat endometriosis.
 N-Acetyl Cysteine, a precursor to your body's most potent detoxifier and antioxidant, glutathione, has been shown to help shrink endometriosis lesions.
 Others to consider include zinc, curcumin (the active constituent in turmeric and Happy Turmeric), vitamins A, C, and E, ECGC (green tea extract), resveratrol and melatonin.

 6. Look at ways to balance your overall endocrine system and boost natural progesterone levels.

 In essence, endometriosis is so much more than a condition caused by oestrogen dominance.
 There are many drivers as well as many hypothesised causative factors.
-A treatment approach which takes these multiple factors into consideration is ideal.
-If you’re just trying to get by and resorting to using only synthetic hormones which mask your symptoms, you are not treating the underlying cause.
+A treatment approach that takes these multiple factors into consideration is ideal.
+If you’re trying to get by and resorting to using only synthetic hormones that mask your symptoms, you are not treating the underlying cause.

 Porpora M, Brunelli R, Costa G, et al. A promise in the treatment of endometriosis: an observational cohort study on ovarian endometrioma reduction by N-acetylcysteine.
 Evidence-Based Complementary and Alternative Medicine.
 2013; April.